 Just about everyone who visits Peru will end up trying famous dishes like lomo saltado and pollo a la brasa at some point.
 More adventurous types may even try some cuy (guinea pig) in Cusco or Huaráz.
 Very few people, however, have a chance to taste the food from Peru’s mostly unexplored jungle frontier. Ámaz and its parent restaurant Malabar in San Isidro, are seeking to change that by bringing the amazing riches of the most biologically diverse region on Earth to a big city audience.
 Using ingredients like snail and paiche (a massive Amazonian river fish) with native Amazonian fruits and vegetables sourced directly from the jungle, Ámaz serves some of the most creative meals this side of Iquitos.

 This casual gem is able to pull off a rare compromise between cost and style.
+While not in Miraflores proper, Cosme is situated in the nearby district of San Isidro and is worth traveling to.
 The pricing is affordable even while the food is innovative, high quality and, dare we say, hip.
 The menu pays tribute to a true mixed bag of culinary inspirations with Thai, French, American, Italian and, of course, Peruvian influences.
 Cosme makes a great meeting place for a date, a casual cocktail hour, a business lunch, or anything really.

 Tanta is the creation of famous chef Gastón Acurio and is now an international chain, with several stores in Peru and locations in Chicago, Buenos Aires and Santiago.
 What sets this one apart is its extraordinary view.
 Situated in the stylish and modern Larcomar mall in Miraflores, Tanta is the perfect place to sip a cocktail and watch the sunset.
 Dinner here features several different tasty categories, with pasta, sandwiches, salads, a few chifa (Peruvian-Chinese food) dishes all making appearances.